tseyanghub/tseyanghub.github.io/_pages/cv.md

   * University of Illinois Urbana-Champaign
-  * Duties included: Build a easy to use reliability testing tool to helps developers test their cloud-backed applications.
+  * Duties included: Build a easy to use reliability testing tool to helps developers test their cloud-native applications.
 To date, the tool has already detected 73 bugs (44 confirmed and 40 fixed) in 11 popular applications using Azure or AWS services, like orleans, botbuilder-dotnet, and efcore.